Ferrite-FEM/FerriteCon/2024/index.md

 If you have another topic you would like to discuss, please feel free to do so, as long as you can relate it to Ferrite.jl!

+## Julia Meetup Gothenburg

+We are happy to announce the first Julia user meetup in Gothenburg, Sweden.
+The meetup will be held in conjunction with the FerriteCon, and will take place at [Chalmers University of Technology](https://www.chalmers.se/en).
+During the meetup, Julia famous [Chris Rackauckas](https://chrisrackauckas.com/) will give a keynote lecture on TBD.

+More information about registering for the [meetup](#registration-and-abstract-submission) below.

 ## Time and location

-The conference will be held at [Chalmers University of Technology, Gothenburg] (https://www.chalmers.se/en) at the [Division of Material and Computational Mechanics] (https://www.chalmers.se/en/departments/ims/research/material-computational-mechanics/) on September 16th, starting at 9:30.
-The conference room will be announced at a later date.
+The conference and meetup will be held at [Chalmers University of Technology, Gothenburg] (https://www.chalmers.se/en) at the [Division of Material and Computational Mechanics] (https://www.chalmers.se/en/departments/ims/research/material-computational-mechanics/) on September 16th.
+FerriteCon will start at 9.30, and the Julia meetup will be in the afternoon (exact time will be given later).

+The conference and Julia meetup will be in room VDL (see [Chalmers Map] (https://maps.chalmers.se/#b2649ae7-0cdd-43ea-8fd5-b5a4618e71d3) or [Google Map] (https://maps.app.goo.gl/n4FaC5B98DJAMJuTA)).
+Entrence to VDL is from Chalmers Tvärgata 4C.

 <!---
 floor 02, in the rooms "Studio 1" and "Studio 2".